William E. Macaulay Honors College at Lehman College

 The William E. Macaulay Honors College application is designed to provide information about each applicant's academic record and preparation for a rigorous intellectual experience in college.
-Admission depends on high school grades, SAT I/ACT scores, an essay, recommendations and, in some cases, an interview.
-Students may apply by visiting the CUNY portal.
+Admission depends on high school grades, essays, recommendations a character reference, and, in some cases, an interview.
+Please review admissions requirements prior to applying.
+Students may apply by accessing the Macaulay Application here

 Students may apply to The William E. Macaulay Honors College at Lehman for regular decision.
-Please note that all supporting documentation for the Honors College application, including the essay, recommendations, transcripts, and SAT I/ACT scores-must also be postmarked by the deadline listed below.
+Please note that all supporting documentation for the Honors College application, including the essay, recommendations, transcripts, character reference must also be postmarked by the deadline listed below.
 The Honors College cannot consider late or incomplete applications.

 Macaulay Honors College no longer offers an early decision option.

 Honors College Response Date: March 15